 Tbilisi is safe for tourists in most of the city, most of the time.
 The Old Town, Vake, Saburtalo, Mtatsminda, these neighborhoods function normally.
 Restaurants are open, the metro runs, and people go about their lives.

-The exception is Rustaveli Avenue near Parliament, where anti-government protests have now surpassed 400 consecutive days.
+The exception is Rustaveli Avenue near Parliament, where anti-government protests have now reached 465 consecutive days as of March 7, 2026.
+Nine opposition parties organized a "Unity" march that day, demonstrating the movement's continued political breadth.
 The demonstrations are largely peaceful, but the security environment has shifted in important ways:

 - Daily protests: 800-2,000 participants near Parliament, with larger weekend marches drawing thousands